 Tacos al Pastor are the ultimate taco experience.
 Pork marinated in a delicious guajillo chile sauce overnight, then cooked with diced pineapple for a fantastic spicy + refreshing flavor explosion!

-Our nanny, Martha, is a fantastic cook and was born and raised in Mexico City.
-She loves watching me cook in the kitchen for my blog and is always offering her knowledge when I am (trying) to make Mexican food.
+Our nanny, Martha, is a fantastic cook and was born and raised in Leon, Mexico.
+She loves watching me cook in the kitchen for my blog and is always offering helpful tips and tricks in the kitchen, especially when I am making Tex-Mex or Mexican inspired food.
 Pretty much, this Texan is doing it all wrong! ha!
-I asked Martha what her very favorite tacos were, and she immediately said Tacos Al Pastor!
-Well, Tacos al pastor it is… and I asked her to show me her authentic ways and WOW WOW WOW.
-These are freaking fantastic!
+I asked Martha what her very favorite tacos were, and she immediately said Tacos Al Pastor and said she’d love to share the recipe with us.

 Some of these ingredients (mainly the chiles) may not be familiar to your pantry, but I can’t encourage you enough to buy some and make these tacos this summer!
 They are perfect for entertaining and will really wow your guests!

 Thank you, Martha, for teaching us to make your Tacos al Pastor.
 You are one heck of a cook!

 SHOP THE POST.

 For another taco recipe with a kick, try my Spicy Chicken Tikka Tacos!

 - 4 cloves garlic